mchalapuk/hyper-text-slider/doc/custom-themes.md

 [`hermes-theme--black`][theme-black]) are very basic.
 They define background color and contrast color for foreground elements, nothing more.
-They are very useful when hacking a slider prototype, but production sliders should use other themes which define more color variants, styling for controls and typography information.
+They are very useful when hacking a slider prototype, but production sliders should use other themes which define more color variants, styling for controls and typography.

 [theme-white]: class-names.md#hermes-theme--white
 [theme-black]: class-names.md#hermes-theme--black

 ## Defining a Theme

-Themes are defined in CSS but, as the rules can bequite complicated, using a CSS preprocessor ([Sass][sass], [less][less]) is highly reccomended.
-Examples in this documentation use Sass.
+Themes are defined in CSS but, as the rules can be quite complicated, using a CSS preprocessor ([Sass][sass], [less][less]) is highly recommended.
+Examples in this document use Sass.

 [sass]: https://github.com/sass/sass
 [less]: https://github.com/less/less.js